 The Gift4Giving program allows Fidelity Charitable donors the opportunity to dedicate a portion of their donor-advised fund so that individuals designated by them ("Gift4Giving recipients" or "recipients") can recommend gifts to the charitable causes that matter to them.
 A Gift4Giving is not redeemable for cash and does not convey to the Gift4Giving recipient goods or services.
 A Gift4Giving exclusively provides the Gift4Giving recipient with the opportunity to recommend one or more gifts to the eligible charities of his/her choice.

-Each Gift4Giving expires 180 days after the Gift4Giving is sent by email to the recipient.
+Each Gift4Giving expires 180 days after the Gift4Giving is created by the donor.
 At expiration, amounts remaining on a Gift4Giving will be credited back to the account from which they came.

-Once the total amount of the Gift4Giving has been sent by Fidelity Charitable to one of more qualified charities, the Gift4Giving recipient’s relationship with Fidelity Charitable shall terminate, and he/she shall have no additional privileges, rights, or role with respect to Fidelity Charitable or any of its assets or programs.
+Once the Gift4Giving has expired, the Gift4Giving recipient’s relationship with Fidelity Charitable shall terminate, and he/she shall have no additional privileges, rights, or role with respect to Fidelity Charitable or any of its assets or programs.

 A Gift4Giving recipient has the privilege of recommending that Fidelity Charitable distribute a portion of its assets to the 501(c)(3) public charities of his/her choice.
 A Gift4Giving recipient has recommendation privileges only with respect to the amount of the Gift4Giving received by him/her.